Boosting Transferability in Vision-Language Attacks via Diversification along the Intersection Region of Adversarial Trajectory: Experiments

 First, we compare the performance of various methods under white-box attacks, wherein we can leverage the model architecture and interact with the model.
-It is evident that our method, along with SGA, performs the best in the four white-box attack experiments compared to other methods. whether TR or IR, the attack success rate at the top-1 rank (R@1) consistently exceeds 99.9\%.
+It is evident that our method, along with SGA, performs the best in the four white-box attack experiments compared to other methods.
+Whether TR or IR, the attack success rate at the top-1 rank (R@1) consistently exceeds 99.9\%.
 Given the already high white-box attack success rate achieved by the SGA method, there is limited room for improvement in our approach within this context.
 Subsequently, we shift our focus to elucidating the enhancements our method brings to transferability, specifically in the realm of black-box attack performance.
 We delineate this exploration into two segments, contingent on whether the source model and the target model share the same architecture.

 \textbf{Cross-Model Transferability in Same Architecture.} ALBEF and TCL both utilize a similar model architecture but differ in their pre-training objectives while maintaining a common fundamental model structure.
 Therefore, when ALBEF and TCL are employed as target models for each other, the success rate of attacks using multimodal adversarial examples is remarkably high.
 Notably, the black-box attack success rate of IR reaches 95.58\% when TCL is the target model in our proposed method.
 Additionally, the transferability of SGA can reach approximately 90\%, but the room for improvement is very limited, our method has improved compared to SGA, ranging from 2.71\% to 3.69\%.
 In contrast, when considering CLIP$_{\rm ViT}$ and CLIP$_{\rm CNN}$—both being aligned VLP models—their image encoders vary significantly, with one utilizing the Vision Transformer and the other employing ResNet-101.
-Given the substantial structural differences between traditional CNN networks and Transformers, the existing methods have relatively low cross-model transferability between them, indicating significant room for improvement.
-Our method outperforms SGA by approximately 7.67\% to 11.62\%.
+Given the significant structural differences between traditional CNNs and Transformers, existing methods show low cross-model transferability, highlighting room for improvement.
+Our method outperforms SGA by about 7.67\% to 11.62\%.

 \textbf{Cross-Model Transferability in Different Architectures.} When fused VLP models (\textit{i.e.}, ALBEF and TCL) are used for generating adversarial examples, our method achieves a significant improvement compared to existing methods, outperforming the current state-of-the-art (SOTA) methods by 9.23\% to 10.7\%.
 When the fused VLP models are targeted for attack, our method still outperforms all existing methods when generating adversarial examples against the aligned VLP models (\textit{i.e.}, CLIP).
 In this scenario, the transferability of all methods is relatively low.
 Compared to our method's baseline SGA, we attain an improvement ranging from 2.74\% to 8.25\%.